 Glenn A. Davis is the Academic Dean at All Saints Episcopal School in Lubbock, Texas where he teaches Latin and Russian.
 He holds a Ph.D. in Slavic Languages and Literatures from the University of Wisconsin – Madison.
 His dissertation topic was Aleksandr Solzhenitsyn’s historical imagination.
 He has published in the Slavic and East European Journal, Christianity and Literature, Modern Age, and Humanitas.
 Essays by Glenn A. Davis on TIC.

-Barbara J. Elliott is the President of the Center for Cultural Renewal and Adjunct Professor in the Honors College of Houston Baptist University.
-She is the founder of the WorkFaith Connection, which transitions people from prison, homelessness, addiction, and unemployment into a new job and a new life.
+Barbara J. Elliott is the President of the Center for Cultural Renewal and Assistant Professor of Liberal Arts in the Honors College of Houston Baptist University.
+She is the founder of the WorkFaith Connection, which transitions people from prison, homelessness, and unemployment into a new job and a new life.
 She is the author of five books, including Street Saints: Renewing America’s Cities.
 She received the Roosevelt Award for Human Rights from the President of the United States in 2001.
 Essays by Barbara J. Elliott on TIC.

 Bruce P. Frohnen is Professor of Law at the Ohio Northern University College of Law.
 He is the author of Virtue and the Promise of Conservatism: The Legacy of Burke and Tocqueville, The New Communitarians and The Crisis of Modern Liberalism and editor (with George Carey) of Community and Tradition: Conservative Perspectives on the American Experience.
 Essays by Bruce P. Frohnen on TIC